Can’t get your Light-O-Rama controllers to do anything? Chances are there’s a communications issue with the adapter as shown in the picture.

 Scroll down the page, look for RS-485 Driver near the bottom.
 The file is called something similar to CDM21228_Setup.zip file

-Run the download and wait a few minutes (up to 5) since it may look like it is done but is actually still running.
+Once you have downloaded then unzip it and run the .exe which will run the driver installer (make sure that the USB adapter is unplugged).
+Wait a few minutes (up to 5) since it may look like it is done but is actually still running.

 Now plug in the USB485 adapter and return to step 2.

 If your communications port is Com 17 or higher